SamSam9090/syrianarchive-http/Pages/investigations/The-AlJinah-Mosque-Complex-Bombing-New-Information.md

 ---
 layout: contentwithsiblings.html
-title: The Al-Jinah Mosque Complex Bombing — New Information and Timeline
+title: The Al-Jinah Mosque Complex Bombing
-date: 2017-04-18
+date: 2017-04-19
 desc: An investigation about Al-Jinah Mosque Complex Bombing
-image: /assets/08j.width-800.png
+image: /assets/07j.width-800.png
 ---

 _Live URL of this investigation is on the [Bellingcat website][1] from April 18th 2017. __Bellingcat exchanged information with Forensic Architecture and Human Rights Watch.
 Both of which carried out separate investigations into the attack.
 All multimedia information has been [archived by the Syrian Archive.][2]_